Philosophy Symposiums & Roundtables

 How Do We Think About Grief?

-In this first philosophy symposium in our 2023 Loss & Legacy series, we’ll look at grief and death through the lens of aesthetics, combining art, literature, history, culture and and science into a broad, unified philosophical and humanistic understanding.
+In this first philosophy symposium in our 2023 Loss & Legacy series, we looked at grief and death through the lens of aesthetics, combining art, literature, history, culture and science into a broad, unified philosophical and humanistic understanding.

-Our symposium will feature guests scholars Krys Holmes, Tim Holmes & Ashby Kinch.
-Facilitated by Merlin Student Scholar Fellow, Julianna Breit, the event will involve a combination of presentation, Q & A, and lively community conversation…all with a touch of theatrical, aesthetic flair.
+Our symposium featured guests scholars Krys Holmes, Tim Holmes & Ashby Kinch.
+Facilitated by Merlin Student Scholar Fellow, Julianna Breit, the event involved a combination of presentation, Q & A, and lively community conversation…all with a touch of theatrical, aesthetic flair.

 The Business of Death

 Despite the commonality, and frankly, inevitability, of death, its taboo nature does not lend itself well to emotional or practical preparation.
 Death is a topic that the media rarely touches – at least in terms of the day-to-day practicalities of death work.
-In this second event in our 2023 Loss & Legacy series, in the form of a film & community conversation, we’ll be exploring some of the practicalities and “business” of death.
-We’ll watch a documentary that lays bare this “mysterious” process and invites rich discussion about what goes into how to prepare ourselves and others, what roles people play & the impact of such work, and some of the broader social & philosophical considerations therein.
-Our film & community conversation will be held in the evening in Reeder’s Alley Convention Center and facilitated by Merlin Student Scholar Fellow Julianna Breit.
+In this second event in our 2023 Loss & Legacy series, in the form of a film & community conversation, we explored some of the practicalities and “business” of death.
+We watched a documentary that lays bare this “mysterious” process and invited rich discussion about what goes into how to prepare ourselves and others, what roles people play & the impact of such work, and some of the broader social & philosophical considerations therein.
+Our film & community conversation was held in the evening in Reeder’s Alley Convention Center and facilitated by Merlin Student Scholar Fellow Julianna Breit.

 Want to learn more about some of our other philosophy-based community events & socials?
 Click on the applicable link(s) below: